 The Election Committee for Primary University Standing Committees is responsible for conducting elections of faculty representatives to the four major University standing committees in the following sequence:

-The committee interprets the eligibility requirements for the various committees, assembles eligibility lists, conducts the elections, distributes and counts election ballots, informs the President of the University of the results, and maintains the list of alternates.
+The committee interprets the eligibility requirements for the various committees, assembles eligibility lists, conducts the elections, informs the President of the University of the results, and maintains the list of alternates.

 One full-time faculty representative from each college and the School of Architecture